Connecting to Remote Servers

 WebServerURLPrefix — The name of the InterSystems IRIS server instance (equivalent to the CSP Server Instance setting).

-For more information on complex configurations CSP and remote web servers, see the sections for your platform in Web Gateway Configuration Guide.
+For more information on complex configurations, see the Web Gateway Guide.